Photography is probably the world's greatest hobby. With basic knowledge of the principles of camera technology, everyone can do it.

 The number of prints accepted varies from one exhibition to another.
-Any pictorial exhibition approved by the Royal Photographic Society of Great Britain in this country, and by the Photographic Society of America in America displays all accepted prints so that they can be properly seen by the general public.
+Any pictorial exhibition approved by the Royal Photographic Society of Great Britain or by the Photographic Society of America displays all accepted prints so that they can be properly seen by the general public.
 But the space available varies from large wall spaces in a first-class art gallery to comparatively few screens in a small local hall.
 The organizers of the exhibition at their preliminary meeting have to weigh the space available for their final display against the total entry they are likely to receive and the proportion of this entry it is advisable or possible to hang.

 The average open international exhibition ("open" in this case meaning that the exhibition is not confined to members of a particular society or club) receives on the average from 500 to 1,000 entries from all over the world.
 Bigger exhibitions may receive anything from four to six thousand prints.
 As in neither of these cases will more than two or three hundred prints be hung in the gallery space available, the percentage of entries displayed is naturally small.
 Acceptance at such exhibitions is therefore more highly prized.
 The average provincial exhibition usually hangs one in three or one in four of the prints submitted, unless, as occasionally happens, the standard is unusually low.
 So it follows that a print rejected from the major salons may quite well be accepted in a less well-patronized exhibition.